An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Data

 To investigate continuous physiological indicators of depression and anxiety, we analyzed data from the Digital Wellbeing study, a prospective observational cohort of 7{,}500 individuals from the United States \citep{mcduff2024google}.
 Three participants were excluded owing to incomplete baseline assessments, yielding a final analytic sample of 7{,}497.
 The study was designed to investigate patterns and relationships between digital device use, continuous physiological signals, and self reported measures of mental health over a four week tracking period.
 Review and approval for participant enrollment were granted by the Institutional Review Board of the University of Oregon (MOD00000379), and all participants provided informed consent prior to data collection.

-The recruitment protocol intentionally targeted demographic diversity to ensure robust generalizability.
-The enrollment stratified participants comprehensively across race, ethnicity (Caucasian, African American, Asian, Latino, Indigenous Populations), biological sex at birth, age distributions (18 to 40, and over 40), and sexual orientation.
+The recruitment protocol intentionally targeted demographic diversity.
+The enrollment stratified participants comprehensively across race, ethnicity (Caucasian, African American, Asian, Latino, Indigenous Populations), sex, and age distributions (18 to 40, and over 40).
 Data completeness was incentivized via a raffle structure requiring a minimum threshold of seven days of daily status assessments alongside baseline and post study questionnaires.

 Participants completed a comprehensive battery of validated psychiatric questionnaires.
 Baseline assessments included the Patient Health Questionnaire 8 \citep{kroenke2009phq} for depression screening, the Generalized Anxiety Disorder Scale \citep{lowe2008validation}, the Patient Reported Outcomes Measurement Information System Sleep Disturbance subscale \citep{cella2010patient,yu2012development}, the Smartphone Addiction Scale \citep{kwon2013smartphone}, and the Perceived Stress Scale \citep{cohen1983global}.